 I like to stay at nice hotels and let’s face it, if you’re going to spend 10 to 14 hours on an airplane, it’s a lot more enjoyable to sit up front in business or first class.
 I can honestly say that if it weren’t for travel rewards I simply would not have gone on one of the best trips of my life.
 Spending 15 hours in coach en route to Australia does not sound appealing at all.

-Over the course of the last couple of years my interest in travel rewards has grown.
-That sense of wanderlust hit me bad!
+Over the course of the last couple of years, my interest in travel rewards has grown.
+That sense of wanderlust hit me badly!
 I want to see the world and I also have family abroad that I’d like to visit on a regular basis.
 Wouldn’t it be nice to do all of these things while not spending a lot of money?

-If you want to learn about travel rewards, think why YOU want to do it, what are your goals?
-It doesn’t have to be first class travel all the time or at all.
-Maybe your family is scattered all over the country, maybe you want to go on as many trips as possible, maybe you want to show your kids the world while spending very little money.
-Maybe your why is aspirational trips and luxury travel you could never afford otherwise.
+If you want to learn about travel rewards, think about why YOU want to do it, what are your goals?
+It doesn’t have to be first-class travel all the time or at all.
+Maybe your family is scattered all over the country, maybe you want to go on as many trips as possible, or maybe you want to show your kids the world while spending very little money.
+Maybe your “why” is aspirational trips and luxury travel you could never afford otherwise.

 My rewards strategy

 Anyone pursuing travel rewards needs to have a strategy.
 It’s like chess, you always have a strategy.
 You should never go in blind and start opening random credit cards.
 For example, if you don’t fly Southwest or don’t do a lot of domestic travel in general, don’t get swept up in the excitement of obtaining a companion pass.